 - Cipher Scything: Whenever Revan shows up in the comic.

 - Comedic Sociopathy: Must have had an inclination for black humor, seeing as Revan created HK-47.
 Thinking it was so funny when HK started calling Malak a meatbag that Revan programmed the droid to call all 'organics' that way to torment Malak.
+When the story is later repeated back to an amnesiac Revan, even as a light-sider Revan found this funny.

 - Cool Mask: Taken from the corpse of a Mandalorian female who was executed for refusing to carry out an order to commit genocide.